Atlantic Union Bankshares Corporation research snapshot

 DimensionConclusionConfidence

-Business qualityAtlantic Union Bankshares combines consumer and commercial banking, wealth management, insurance, equipment finance, and mortgage across Virginia, Maryland, and North Carolina through about 190 branches.High
+Business qualityAtlantic Union combines wholesale and consumer banking, wealth management, insurance, equipment finance, and mortgage across Virginia, Maryland, and North Carolina through about 190 branches, with roughly $38.1 billion in total assets and $1.51 billion in trailing twelve-month revenue.High

-MoatThe moat is based on local lending relationships, core deposits, branch density in the Mid-Atlantic, regulated banking licenses, and trust.
+MoatThe moat rests on local lending relationships, core deposits, branch density in the lower Mid-Atlantic, regulated banking licenses, and trust.
 It is useful for a regional bank but weaker than a technology or network-effect moat.Medium

-Risk levelRisks include commercial real estate loan performance, Sandy Spring integration execution, deposit competition, interest rate sensitivity, acquisition goodwill, the CFPB compliance history, and a price-to-book ratio above 1.0x that limits downside protection in a credit event.High
+Risk levelRisks include rising deposit funding costs, commercial real estate concentration, elevated second-half deposit competition, interest rate sensitivity, key-person transition in the CFO and credit officer roles, and a premium to tangible book value that limits downside protection in a credit event.High

 AI confidenceHigh for reported financials, market data, and valuation.
-Medium for the forward view because bank earnings depend on credit migration, interest rates, deposit competition, and merger integration timing.High data confidence
+Medium for the forward view because bank earnings depend on deposit costs, interest rates, credit migration, merger synergy timing, and buyback execution.High data confidence

 AUB AI stock forecast